jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 Adventures in Math (1983)
 -------------------------

+To start "Adventures in Math" (if it doesn't start automatically), either press the **Reset** button or, at the DOS prompt, switch to drive B: and run "A:BASICA CASTLE".

 {% include machine.html id="ibm5150-adventmath" %}

 The files for this game were obtained from the [Internet Archive](https://archive.org/details/msdos_Adventures_in_Math_1983).